FlamingLasrSwrd/flaminglasrswrd.github.io/_posts/2018-07-12-benzaldehyde.md

 ## 13 Jul 2018
 - started research on various methods used in the literature
-- fiddled with Marvin for 5 hours
+- fiddled with Marvin for 5 hours: Chemdraw is wayyyy better

 # Bibliography